MSEL General Competition Rules

 • You may only reschedule a playoff match if you meet all of the following criteria:

-• You notify and receive approval from MSEL admins for the new time here.
+• You notify and receive approval from MSEL admins for the new time through the live chat widget found in the lower right of our website.

 • The match score is reported before midnight Pacific Standard Time the day prior to the next round (i.e. reschedules must not impede the bracket from advancing).